dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

 ![CA](../_static/deep_dives/custom_attributes_fun/ca_evidence_preview.png)

-There we go !
+There we go!

 We can now deploy our changes to the Evidence objects.
-Curious about how it's handled under the hood ?
+Curious about how it's handled under the hood?
 You can take a look a the deep dive section [Under the hood](#under-the-hood).

 We will deploy the changes to all Evidences objects but not force the overwrite if some of them already have attributes.
 We close the preview and we click on `Update`.
 Depending on how many Evidences you have, this can take a little time, but once the update is finished, all Evidences objects should have our new custom attributes.
 We head to the Evidence section of one of our case, click on one of them or try to add one, and we should have a beautiful new tab in our Evidence.

 ![CA](../_static/deep_dives/custom_attributes_fun/ca_evidence_check.png)

 Input a few notes, check the box and click on `Update`.
 The data is now saved with the object.
-Time to celebrate ! :material-party-popper:
+Time to celebrate! :material-party-popper:

 ## Dynamic custom attributes
-That's great, but now what if we want to add the possibility to specify who analyzed the Evidence ?
+That's great, but now what if we want to add the possibility to specify who analyzed the Evidence?
 We could add a new text input, but let's make something a little more advanced by proposing a list of all the analysts on the platform.

 ### Raw HTML fields
 There is no direct way of proposing a list of analysts with standard custom attributes, however we have the powerful `html` type and thanks to that we can input HTML and so Javascript.
 HTML custom attributes are not processed by IRIS and are rendered as-is in the objects.